alasdairwilson/ripplemapper/examples/contours/README.rst

-Using `ripplemapper.contours`
+Using `ripplemapper.contour`
 ==============================

-Examples showing how to use the `ripplemapper.contours` module.
+Examples showing how to use the `ripplemapper.contour` module.